 Component Input into variable performance plan IBAL Group performance Each year IBAL determine the size of the variable remuneration pool, this pool funds variable remuneration outcomes within IBAL.
 This pool is based on IBAL performance (measured through a scorecard approach) and the performance of IBAL.
 ING Group approves the total variable remuneration pool available to IBAL.
 IBAL performance IBAL performance is assessed against both financial and non-financial measures which support IBAL's short-term performance and long-term strategy.
 The measures are weighted and scored to give an overall company performance score.
-Financial measures include Return on Equity, Operational Expenditure, and Profit.
-Non- Financial measures include Employee Engagement, Net Promoter Score and Non-Financial Risk measures.
+Financial measures include Return on Equity, Operational Expenditure, and Profit Non-Financial measures include Employee Engagement, Net Promoter Score and Non-Financial Risk measures.
 Company performance affects the size of any potential variable remuneration pool.
 The variable remuneration pool is subject to IBAL approval.
 An increase in IBAL's performance results in a larger variable remuneration pool (subject to IBAL approval).
 Individual Performance All employees are required to complete a performance review against individual performance objectives that are set and agreed at the start of the relevant performance year.
 Objectives are set using a top down approach to ensure individual objectives align with IBAL's strategy.
-For the 2015 performance year, individual objectives were aligned to the following main strategic performance areas i.
+For the 2016 performance year, individual objectives were aligned to the following main strategic performance areas i.
 Client ii.
 Organisation and People iii.
 Operations and Process iv.
 Financial Assessment against these objectives is completed at the end of the performance year, and employees receive a performance rating (using a five point scale).
 An employee's level of individual performance directly affects their potential variable remuneration outcome.
 Higher levels of individual performance result in higher levels of variable remuneration whilst poor individual performance excludes an employee from any variable remuneration payment.

-Employees are also assessed against IBAL's company values and behaviours, known as "The Orange Code".
+Component Input into variable performance plan Individual Performance (continued) Employees are also assessed against IBAL's company values and behaviours, known as "The Orange Code".
 Employees are assessed against three behaviours, with an overall rating given (using a five point scale).
 This rating also serves as an input into remuneration outcomes.
+Employees who do not meet the values and behaviours as outlined in the Orange Code are not eligible to receive variable remuneration